LFE89/nello_one_without_cloud/README.md

 Nello validates (almost ;-)) each payload, and probably checks for a matching timestamp within the encrypted message.

 My **crypto analysis** didn't work.
-Since nello is probably using a AES256 encryption, I had no look to find a proper key nor to find a proper IV.
+Since nello is probably using a AES256 encryption, I had no luck to find a proper key nor to find a proper IV.
 I've to admit, that I first thought something like: the first message sent from nello to the "map" topic might help, because it is always the same, and might contain the key.
 Maybe it is true, but it is probably encrypted as well and did not help me.

 The **security bypass approach** worked.